 Explore the magnificently preserved remains of Rome's ancient port

-To begin our private tour we will explore the secrets of the necropolis, an ancient cemetery on the outside edge of the city walls where columbaria and elaborately decorated sarcophagi held the remains of important families.
-From here we will follow the ancient basalt road through the city entrance where the twin colossal statues to the goddess Minerva guarded the entry gates.
-At the Baths of the Cart drivers we will admire whimsical mosaics showing portraits of favorite horses along with their affectionate pet-names.
+Wander through the ancient cemetery on the outside edge of the city walls, where columbaria and elaborately decorated sarcophagi held the remains of important families.
+From here we will follow the ancient basalt road through the city entrance where twin colossal statues to the goddess Minerva guarded the entry gates.
+At the Baths of the Cart drivers we'll admire whimsical mosaics showing portraits of the drivers' favorite mules along with inscriptions relating their affectionate pet-names.

-From here we will end up at the Baths of Neptune, where we will learn of ancient bathing customs and realise just how civilised the Romans really were.
-Amazing mosaic floors showing the god Neptune along with his mermaids and other mythical sea creatures are on display here, which we will view from the second storey of the bath complex.
+From here we will head to the Baths of Neptune, where we'll learn all about ancient bathing customs and their importance to Roman ideals of civilised behaviour.
+Amazing mosaic floors showing the god Neptune along with mermaids and other mythical sea creatures are on display here, which we can view from the second storey of the bath complex.

 One of the most important features of Ostia were the warehouses that stored goods imported from all over the Roman Empire.
 With such a concentration of produce it became necessary to guard against potentially devastating fires, and so the Emperor Augustus established a Fire Station which we can still visit today.
 We will see its important Altar to the Emperors, as well as its bathroom with marble seats and coved ceilings.
 After passing a row of shops we will step inside the Tavern of Fortunatus to see the floor mosaic that welcomed his guests with the greeting "Fortunatus says if you are thirsty, drink wine from the crater."
 The accompanying picture of a giant drinking goblet drives the innkeeper's message home.

 Along the way we will see temples to the most important gods and goddesses of the ancient world, including a field dedicated to the worship of the great mother goddess Cybele, many Mithraic Temples as well as a rare Jewish Synagogue and an important Christian site.
-At the end of the tour we will visit opulent Pompey-style houses complete with beautiful interior courtyards and statues, as well as the impressive Baths of the Forum.
+At the end of the tour we will visit opulent Pompeii-style houses complete with beautiful interior courtyards and statues, as well as the impressive Baths of the Forum.
 These baths were famous for their delicate design which followed the path of the sun, their large Corinthian columns, a hexagonal gymnasium and public men's and women's bathrooms.

-Outside the Piramide metro station, Piazzale Ostiense.
+meeting pointYour guide will meet you outside the Piramide metro station, Piazzale Ostiense.